Steem-FOSSbot/steem-fossbot-voter/docs/algorithm.md

 #### 2. Increase by percentage

-By default, we increase the average by a ratio of 0.1, i.e. by 10%.
+By default, we add 10% of the _variance_ of the window to the average.
+This is specified as a ratio, so 10% is stored as value ```0.1```.

 This feature is intended to raise the average so that we don't end up just voting on average posts, literally, as defined by our own scoring algorithm.

 Values of up to 0.6 or 60% can also work.